mozilla/FoxPuppet/docs/api.rst

 Windows
 -------

-This directory contains all of the window types as well as the window manager.
+This module contains all of the window types as well as the window manager.

 Window Manager
 ==============